harryn0502/infinite-loop/QUICK_START.md

 Handles analytics and Text2SQL queries.

 **Examples:**
-- "평균 latency가 가장 높은 tool 알려줘"
+- "Tell me the tool with the highest average latency"
 - "Show me the slowest 10 runs from last week"
 - "What's the average token usage by agent?"